gaswelder/che/about.md

 In C, in order to make functions private to the module, they have to be declared as `static`.
-But more often than not it is more convenient to assume they all are private and explicitly mark the "public" ones.
+But more often than not it is more convenient to assume they all are private and explicitly mark only the "public" ones.
 Thus `static` is gone, and `pub` is introduced:

 	// f1 will get imported, but f2 will not.
 	pub int f1() {...}